overdodactyl/ShadowFox/README.md

 In short, userContent.css is a file used to define and customize web page content.
 This file does not exist in a Firefox profile by default, and must be created by the user.

+Firefox currently has restrictions on the pages extensions can access.
+Therefore, something such as Stylus can not be used to stlye `about` pages.

 #### Where does the userContent.css file go?

 Like userChrome.css, userContent.css resides in a subdirectoy titled `chrome` within your Firefox profile.